Distributionally Robust Adaptive Beamforming: Introduction

-The performance of the Capon beamforming, however, degrades significantly when uncertainties exist in the assumed steering vector or the estimated snapshot covariance, specifically, for example, array calibration errors, array pointing (i.e., looking-direction) errors, limited data size of snapshots, and non-stationarity of emitting signals or channel noises (e.g., time-varying powers) \cite{vorobyov2013principles,li2006robust}.
-To handle these uncertainties, several archetypal treatments have been introduced in the past, including 1) linearly constrained minimum variance beamforming \cite{frost1972algorithm}, 2) regularization and diagonal leading \cite{cox1987robust}, 3) eigenspace projection \cite{chang1992performance}, 4) (regularized) covariance matrix tapering \cite{guerci1999theory,ollila2022regularized}, 5) eigenvalue thresholding \cite{harmanci2000relationships}, 6) outlier-insensitive $l_p$-norm beamforming \cite{jiang2014minimum}, 7) minimax (i.e., worst-case, robust) optimization \cite{vorobyov2003robust,lorenz2005robust,kim2008robust,huang2023robust}, 8) chance-constrained beamforming \cite{vorobyov2008relationship} which is technically tantamount to worst-case robust beamforming, and 9) covariance fitting \cite{stoica2003robust,rubsamen2011robust} which, in essence, can be seen as a reformulation of minimax optimization \cite{li2003robust,kim2008robust}.
-Within these options, diagonal loading and worst-case optimization stand out as the most important methods due to their broad applicability and operationality, such as the ability to work against uncertainties in not only the assumed steering vector but also the estimated snapshot covariance.
-In addition, several minimax-optimization-based beamforming solutions have proven to be technically equivalent to a diagonal loading approach \cite{li2003robust,shahbazpanahi2003robust}.
-Therefore, from the perspective of practice, diagonal loading is the most popular choice for practitioners due to its simplicity in operation and robustness against uncertainties.
+The SINR performance of MPDR and MVDR beamformers, however, degrades significantly when uncertainties exist in the assumed steering vector or in the estimated snapshot and IPN covariances \cite{cox1987robust,guerci1999theory,vorobyov2003robust,vorobyov2013principles}, although in such a case the MVDR beamformer tends to outperform the MPDR beamformer \cite{ehrenberg2010sensitivity}.
+These uncertainties include, for example, array calibration errors, array pointing (i.e., looking-direction) errors, limited data size of snapshots, and non-stationarity of emitting signals or channel noises (e.g., time-varying powers) \cite{vorobyov2013principles,li2006robust,guerci1999theory}.
+To handle these uncertainties, several archetypal treatments have been introduced in the past to improve the robustness of beamformers.
+Herein, the robustness of a beamformer means the ability to be insensitive to reasonably small uncertainties \cite{cox1987robust,vorobyov2003robust,kim2008robust}, and consequently, the performance of a robust beamformer in real-world operation can remain as satisfactory as that in the design phase \cite{vorobyov2013principles}.
+As per the design motivations, existing treatments can be categorized into three main streams: 1) robustness against uncertainties in steering vectors, 2) robustness against uncertainties in snapshot covariances, and 3) robustness based on IPN covariance reconstruction.